-The Director may approve the addition of up to 4 fuel pumps to an existing site, provided the following standards are met:

 - i.
-The Director determines the site has adequate room for additional fuel pumps and vehicle spacing; - ii.
-The building façade and fuel canopy have been brought into compliance with all of the standards of this Code; - iii.
-The vehicle and pedestrian access points have been brought into compliance with all of the standards of this Code; - iv.
-All paved areas have been screened in accordance with Sec.
-8.2.2.
-Parking Lot Screening; and - v.
-Any nonconforming signs on the property have been removed.
+Existing nonconforming fuel pumps as of the date of the adoption of this code may be expanded in accordance with this section when, as determined by the Director, such expansion is for the purpose of remedying a use as that is dangerous to the general public or to ensure that such use complies with any fire code, life safety code, or other safety ordinance or regulation. - ii.
+The Director may approve the addition of up to 4 fuel pumps to an existing site, provided the following standards are met: - a) The Director determines the site has adequate room for additional fuel pumps and vehicle spacing; - b) The building façade and fuel canopy have been brought into compliance with all of the standards of this Code; - c) The vehicle and pedestrian access points have been brought into compliance with all of the standards of this Code; - d) All paved areas have been screened in accordance with Sec.
+8.3.2.
+Parking Lot Screening; and - e) Any nonconforming signs on the property have been removed.